afterthat97/ash-engine/README.md

 * macOS 10.12+ or Windows x86 / x64
 * A graphics card which supports OpenGL 3.3+

-> If you are using Windows, extra Visual C++ redistributable packages (VC2017 and VC 2013) are required.
+> If you are using Windows, extra Visual C++ redistributable packages (VC2017 and VC2013) are required.
 You can download them from [this page](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 ## Features